Harry Potter and the Goblet of Fire (film): Differences from the book

 Director Mike Newell described the book as "big as a house brick".

 With the Goblet of Fire novel almost twice the length of Prisoner of Azkaban, the writers and producers reduced certain scenes and concepts to make the transition from page to screen.
 Director Mike Newell described the problem as one of "compressing a huge book into the compass of a movie".
 This was achieved by "putting aside" all the components of the novel which did not directly relate to Harry and his journey.

 Goblet of Fire is the first film adaptation not to begin at Privet Drive; after the opening sequence, Harry awakens at the Burrow on the morning of the Quidditch World Cup final.
 The gameplay at the Quidditch World Cup final was removed for timing reasons, leaving an abrupt temporal jump that some reviewers considered awkward or "rushed".
 In the book, Harry and many of the Weasleys support Ireland, while in the film Harry and Ron support Bulgaria.
 Nonetheless, both of them admire the Bulgarian seeker Viktor Krum.

 The scene where Dumbledore asks Harry if he put his name in the goblet is noticeably different.
-In the book, he asks calmly whereas in the film, he appears much more angry and panic-stricken, to the point that he even manhandles Harry and demands an answer from him.
+In the book, he asks calmly whereas in the film, he appears much angrier and panic stricken, to the point that he even manhandles Harry and demands an answer from him.
 Similarly, Harry's first trial with a dragon is expanded into an extended flight around Hogwarts.

 Other scenes are shortened and amalgamated to include only the most essential plot details.
 For example, the three Death Eater trials Harry witnesses in the Pensieve are merged into one sequence.
 The characters of Bill Weasley, Charlie Weasley, Cassius Warrington, Ludo Bagman, Winky, Narcissa Malfoy, and Bertha Jorkins are all absent, as well as Dobby, who was supposed to help Harry obtain gillyweed for the second task.
 In place of Dobby, this scene was changed to involve Neville Longbottom.
 All of Sirius Black's lines are condensed into a single fireside conversation.

 The house elves/slavery subplot, which involves Hermione's attempt to form a group (S.P.E.W.) to promote their welfare is omitted.
 The scene where Harry hears Karkaroff arguing with Snape at the Yule Ball is cut from the film, but can be seen on the DVD extras.
 Harry is never seen either receiving or giving away the 1,000 galleons in prize winnings.
 The scene in which Crouch Jr. is taken back to Azkaban is different from the book, in which he was "kissed" by a Dementor summoned by Cornelius Fudge.
 There is also no conversation in which Fudge refuses to believe that Voldemort has returned, leaving this to be explained in the next film.
 There is no train scene at the end where Rita Skeeter is revealed to be an illegal, unregistered Animagus or that Hermione uses this information to blackmail her into silence for a year.